-Over the course of four days, more than 500 'Grow Your Own Slime Mold' kits will be distributed to visitors at the 2016 Big Bang Fair...
+Over the course of four days, we will be giving out hundreds of slime moulds to visitors at the 2018 Big Bang Fair...
 With help from teachers and parents, and following the steps below, we'd like young people to develop experiments to study slime mold behaviour.

-For more infomation about this activity, or to find out about other outreach and engagement activities being undertaken by the Warwick Integrative Synthetic Biology Centre (WISB) and the School of Life Sciences, please contact us wisb at warwick dot ac dot uk.
+For more infomation about this activity, or to find out about other outreach and engagement activities being undertaken by the School of Life Sciences, please contact us SLS dot Outreach at warwick dot ac dot uk.